"""

 The server's attached ``reader, writer`` streams accept and return

-:param str encoding_errors: Same meaning as :meth:`codecs.Codec.encode`.
+:param encoding_errors: Same meaning as :meth:`codecs.Codec.encode`.

 Default value is ``strict``.